These notes are to help those who would like to

 African, US and Canadian channels, which show many English Premier

-time on a Saturday afternoon.
+three or four games at the same time on a Saturday afternoon.

 Portugal's SportTV (subscription channel) also